MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 - If your tenant key is managed by Microsoft: Contact [Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) and open an **Azure Information Protection support case with a request to re-key your Azure Information Protection key after migration from AD RMS**.
 You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process will take several days to confirm.
 Standard support charges apply; re-keying your tenant key is a not a free-of-charge support service.

-- If your tenant key is managed by you (BYOK): Re-key your Azure Information Protection tenant key in Key Vault, and then run the Add-AadrmKeyVaultKey cmdlet again to specify the new key URL.
+- If your tenant key is managed by you (BYOK): Re-key the key in Azure Key Vault that you're using for your Azure Information Protection tenant, and then run the [Use-AadrmKeyVaultKey](/powershell/aadrm/vlatest/use-aadrmkeyvaultkey) cmdlet again to specify the new key URL.

 ## Next steps